 In Alabama, there is a cause of action against individuals or corporations for negligent actions that result in the death of a person.
 Wrongful Death lawsuits are based upon special statutes that have been passed by state legislatures across the country, to try and provide justice to the families of injury victims who have died as the result of the wrongful acts of another.

 Sometimes, wrongful death claims are filed as stand-alone lawsuits.
-In other instances, they are filed as part of an ongoing case based upon a catastrophic personal injury such as fatal car crashes, drunk driving fatalities, commercial truck (18-wheeler, big rig, tractor trailer) accidents, prescription drug injuries, or medical malpractice.
+In other instances, they are filed as part of an ongoing case based upon a catastrophic personal injury.
+Wrongful death can be the result of many circumstances, such as:

 The Alabama Wrongful Death Statute

-If you have lost a loved one, you may be legally entitled to wrongful death damages under the law, and it is only just and right that you investigate what rights you and your family have under either the appropriate Wrongful Death Statute.
-Please feel free to contact the experienced trial attorneys at Fische & Associates, LLC to schedule a free, initial legal consultation.
+If you have lost a loved one, you may be legally entitled to wrongful death damages under the law, and it is only just and right that you investigate what rights you and your family have according to the Wrongful Death Statute.
+Please feel free to contact the experienced trial attorneys at Fischer & Associates, LLC to schedule a free, initial legal consultation.